Explore even more! Book a second 2022 holiday and save 20% if your second holiday is a river, yacht or ocean cruise of 8 days or more.

 On our final day, we enjoy breakfast in our hotel before the coach takes us to Malaga airport for our return flight home after a trip to remember.

-See an authentic flamenco show in Seville - from £30 per person
+Authentic flamenco show in Seville - from £33 per person

 Where the hotel features an outdoor swimming pool, this will be open in the summer months depending on weather.